rodpcastro/rodpcastro.github.io/content/posts/6_julia_2d_cylinder_free_surface/index.md

 \psi = l \sigma a \sin(\sigma t + \epsilon)\sin\theta \quad \text{on} \quad r = a,
 }$$

-where $l$ is the amplitude of the forced vertical motion and $\sigma$ is the frequency.
+where $l$ is the amplitude of the forced vertical motion and $\sigma$ is its frequency.

 The required solution must satisfy the boundary conditions $(3)$, $(4)$ and $(5)$ and the radiation condition at infinity.
 The solution derived by Ursell (1949) is composed of a source potential in the origin and a sum of multipole potentials, for which the coefficients are chosen in such a way that all boundary conditions are satisfied.